Efcolipt/Avto/README.md

 # Pet project
-the site was created for training
-Languages used in the project:js,html,jquery,bootstrap4 Website - landing page for informing a potential client about cars
+Site created for training Languages that were used: js,html,jquery,bootstrap4 Website - landing page for informing a potential client about cars